The existence of suitable sets in locally compact strongly topological gyrogroups: Introduction and Preliminaries

 \begin{question}\cite[Question 4.17]{key14} Does each locally compact strongly topological gyrogroup have a suitable set? \end{question}

 In this paper, we mainly give an affirmative answer to Question~\ref{q0}.

 Throughout this paper, if not specified, we assume that all topological spaces are Hausdorff.
 Moreover, the sets of the first infinite ordinal and positive integers are denoted by $\omega$ and $\mathbb{N}$ respectively.
+Readers may refer to \cite{key1, key9, key19} for terminology and notations not explicitly given here.
 Next we recall some definitions.

-\begin{definition}(\cite{key2}) Let $G$ be a nonempty set and $\oplus \colon G\times G\rightarrow G$ be a binary operation on $G$.
+\begin{definition}(\cite{key19}) Let $G$ be a nonempty set and $\oplus \colon G\times G\rightarrow G$ be a binary operation on $G$.
 Then the pair $(G,\oplus)$ is called a $groupoid$.
 A function $f$ from a groupoid $(G_{1} ,\oplus _{1})$ to a groupoid $(G_{2} ,\oplus _{2})$ is said to be a $groupoid \ homomorphism$ if $f(x_{1} \oplus _{1}x_{2})=f(x_{1})\oplus _{2} f(x_{2})$ for all $x_{1} ,x_{2} \in G_{1} $.
 Moreover, a bijective groupoid homomorphism from a groupoid $( G,\oplus)$ to itself will be called a $groupoid\ automorphism$.
 We mark the set of all automorphisms of a groupoid $(G,\oplus)$ as Aut $(G,\oplus)$. \end{definition}

-\begin{definition}(\cite{key2}) Let $(G,\oplus)$ be a nonempty groupoid.
+\begin{definition}(\cite{key19}) Let $(G,\oplus)$ be a nonempty groupoid.
 We say that $(G,\oplus)$ is a {\it gyrogroup} if the followings hold: \\ (G1) There exists a unique identity element $0 \in G$ such that $0 \oplus x = x= x \oplus 0$ for every $x \in G;$ \\ (G2) For every $x \in G$, there exists a unique inverse element $\ominus x \in G$ such that $\ominus x\oplus x=0=x\oplus(\ominus x)$; \\ (G3) For all $x, y \in G$, there exists a gyroautomorphism $gyr[x, y] \in Aut( G,\oplus)$ such that $x \oplus (y \oplus z) = (x \oplus y) \oplus gyr[x, y](z)$ for all $z \in G$; \\ (G4) For any $x, y \in G$, $gyr[x \oplus y, y] = gyr[x, y].$ \end{definition}

-\begin{definition}(\cite{key16}) Let $(G,\oplus)$ be a gyrogroup.
+\begin{definition}(\cite{key19}) Let $(G,\oplus)$ be a gyrogroup.
 A nonempty subset $H$ of $G$ is called a {\it subgyrogroup}, expressed as $H \leq G$, if the following statements hold: